anupamkumarpaul2005/resu-matchr/README.md

 # 🧠 ResuMatchr: AI-Powered Resume Matcher & Optimizer
-**ResuMatchr** is a smart, AI-driven platform designed to help job seekers improve their resumes and find the best job matches, while also empowering recruiters to post jobs and discover suitable candidates.
+**ResuMatchr** is a smart, AI-driven platform designed to help job seekers improve their resumes and find the best job matches, while also empowering recruiters to post jobs.
 Leveraging modern AI tools and semantic search, it brings precision, clarity, and explainability to the job search and hiring process.

 ## 🚀 Project Overview
 Finding the right job or candidate can be overwhelming, especially with countless applications and generic filters.
 ResuMatchr bridges this gap by combining powerful AI models and vector search to: